cssherry/instacation/docs/phases/phase3.md

 ## Backbone
 ### Models
-* Location (parses nested 'albums' association)
+* Location (parses nested 'albums' and 'photos' association)

 ### Collections

 ### Views
-* PhotoForm (link to this from AlbumShow and UserShow views)
+* PhotoForm (link to this from AlbumShow and PhotoItem views)
-* LocationShow (composite view, contains AlbumItem views)

 ## Gems/Libraries
 * Google Places API